 African Shea Butter

-Most will find that Shea butter has a creamier texture and is not as heavy as the African butter.
-Shea butter also melts faster on the skin.
-Shea Butter also absorbs into the skin more quickly for some.
-Some have noted compared to Shea Butter that African Butter sits on the surface for a while before penetrating the skin.
+Most will find that Shea butter has a creamier texture and is not as heavy as the African Butter.
+Shea butter also melts faster on the skin, and for some, absorbs into the skin more quickly.
+Some users of African Butter and Shea Butter have noted in comparing the two that African Butter sits on the skin’s surface much longer before penetrating the skin.
 Others swear by the yellow (African) butter having no real reason why they like the product other than its yellow hue.
-Be mindful when purchasing African Butter; it should have a direct connection to a Ghana or African source, and a fair trade item that is organic, unrefined, and pure.
-Some will have it labeled as raw, but if the yellow butter adds a yellow tint to your hands, body, or clothing then, unfortunately, it has been mixed with something foreign and should be returned to the seller.
+Be mindful when purchasing African Butter; it should directly connect to a Ghana or African source and a fair trade item that is organic, unrefined, and pure.
+If the Butter is a yellow color that adds a tint to your body or clothing, unfortunately, it has been mixed with something foreign and should be returned to the seller.

 Some Ghana Natives state that often African Butter and some Shea Butter has turmeric root mixed in the base.
-The yellowing takes place during the cooking process when the nut is being broken down to create the butter.
+The yellowing occurs during the cooking process when the nut is being broken down to create the Butter.
 Even with this process, there shouldn't be a yellow run-off.

-Turmeric is said to have medicinal properties; however, some Ghana Natives conclude that the turmeric is added to increase sells.
+Turmeric is said to have medicinal properties; however, some Ghana Natives conclude that turmeric is added to increase sales.

 African Butter - The Many Uses

 This product has proven to be a good source for locking in moisture.
-We have mentioned the cons.
-Now, a drawback for this product is when using in hair.
-This product can be very heavy on hair causing it to be limp and lifeless.
+We have mentioned the pros.
+Now, a drawback of this product when using it in hair.
+This product can be weighty on hair, causing it to be limp and lifeless.
 If you have hair type 1 and or 2, which is generally straight or has a slight wave, avoid this product.
-It is better suited for hair type 3 and or 4.
+It is better suited for hair types 3 and or 4.